National Aquarium (Baltimore): Level 2: Maryland: Mountains to the Sea

 This level features animals that are native to Maryland.
 The four exhibits create the illusion that the viewer is traveling down a Maryland stream from its source in the Allegheny Mountains, to a tidal marsh, to a coastal beach, and finally ending at the Atlantic shelf.
 Featured animals include wood turtle, American bullfrog, and rosyside dace in the Allegheny Stream, diamondback terrapin, striped blenny, and sheepshead minnow in the Tidal Marsh, striped burrfish and lookdown in the Coastal Beach, and clearnose skate and summer flounder in the Atlantic Shelf exhibit.

 Level 3: Surviving Through Adaptation, Living Seashore

 Living Seashore exhibit features touch pools.

 This level features fish that possess adaptations that are needed to survive in their various environments.
 For example, the electric eel has the rare ability to shock its prey with electricity and the peacock mantis shrimp uses its strong claws to punch its predators.
 Featured animals include electric eel, lined seahorse, longnose gar, peacock mantis shrimp and Spotfin butterflyfish.

-Living Seashore is a 5331 gal exhibit on the Altantic seashore featuring two touch pools and a variety of hands-on experiences, giving guests the opportunity to explore the ever-changing Mid-Atlantic shoreline.
+Living Seashore is a 5331 gal exhibit on the Atlantic seashore featuring two touch pools and a variety of hands-on experiences, giving guests the opportunity to explore the ever-changing Mid-Atlantic shoreline.

 Guests can interact with animals which include little skate, Atlantic stingray, Atlantic horseshoe crab, knobbed whelk, giant Pacific octopus, and moon jelly.